chevere/docs/reference/Chevere/Interfaces/ThrowableHandler/ThrowableReadInterface.md

 ### line()

-Provides access to the exception line.
+Provides access to the throwable line.

 ::: tip RETURN
 int